Discover your credit position and find out how to understand it with finder.

 There are two ways to repair your credit; by monitoring your own credit position and working to improve it; or by enlisting the services of a credit repair company.

 - DIY credit repair.
-By ordering a copy of your credit file you can identify the negative parts of it and therefore improve it.
+By ordering a copy of your credit report you can identify the negative parts of it and therefore improve it.
 First, read our guide on your credit file so you understand it and then you can work to improve it yourself.

 Have more questions about checking your credit?